Children learn best with hands-on experience in a rich environment. That sounds sophisticated, but it’s actually quite simple!

 Many Montessori families (and all families!) use either the Trofast or the Kallax shelf from IKEA.
 While Kallax is often used as a tower-style bookshelf, turning it on its side creates a floor shelf with divided cubbies.

-Monti Kids Shelf by Sprout
+Monti Kids Shelf

 What to look for in a toy shelf